Auto Mechanic Programs in Columbus, Georgia

 - Program: Automotive Technology

-- Description: Although located in Macon, GA, Central Georgia Technical College offers a robust Automotive Technology program that includes both classroom instruction and practical experience.
+- Description: Located a short drive from Columbus, Central Georgia Technical College provides a robust Automotive Technology program.
+The curriculum includes both theoretical and practical training.

 - Link: Central Georgia Technical College Automotive Technology

-- Link: Southern Crescent Technical College Automotive Technology
+- Link: Southern Union State Community College Automotive Service Technology

 Typical Program Curriculum

-Programs typically last between 1 to 2 years, depending on whether you are pursuing a certificate or an associate degree.
-Specializations may include diesel technology, high-performance engines, or hybrid vehicle maintenance.
+Programs usually last from six months to two years, depending on whether you pursue a certificate or an associate degree.
+Specializations may include diesel technology, high-performance engines, or hybrid vehicle systems.

 Auto Mechanic Employment Opportunities in Columbus